+Symmetry properties have been studied extensively for multi-Higgs-doublet models (NHDMs), with the 2HDM as the simplest and most widely analysed example.
+In particular, the 2HDM can accommodate $\on{CP}$ violation in the scalar sector \cite{Lee:1973iz}, making it a natural framework for scenarios of electroweak baryogenesis.
+It also plays a central role in dark matter model building and in supersymmetric extensions of the SM.
+A two-Higgs-doublet structure is, for example, an essential ingredient of minimal supersymmetric models; see \cite{Fayet:1975yh} and the subsequent discussion in \cite{FLORES198395}, as well as the detailed analysis in \cite{GUNION19861}.

 Continuous symmetries connected to the identity, also known as \textit{Lie symmetries}, may be studied in general by a method originally introduced by Norwegian mathematician Sophus Lie \cite{Lie1893}, and subsequently developed by his successors.
 The method, Lie symmetry analysis of partial differential equations (PDEs), can be utilized to find all infinitesimal (sometimes called "local") symmetries of a system of PDEs $\Delta$, which correspond to the Lie symmetry algebra $\La{g}$ of $\Delta$.
-This method is the original context were the concepts now known as Lie algebras and Lie groups emerged \cite{Lie1893}.
-The Lie symmetry algebra $\La{g}$ of $\Delta$ determines to a large extent the maximal global symmetry group $\Lg{G}$ of $\Delta$, since the Lie algebra of $\Lg{G}$ must equal $\La{g}$.
-Lie symmetry analysis may be applied on almost any kind of system of PDEs, e.g.~a system of Euler-Lagrange equations $E(\mc{L})=0$ for a theory given by a Lagrangian $\mc{L}$.
+This method is the original context in which the concepts now known as Lie algebras and Lie groups emerged \cite{Lie1893}.
+The Lie symmetry algebra $\La{g}$ of $\Delta$ determines, to a large extent, the maximal global symmetry group $\Lg{G}$ of $\Delta$, because the Lie algebra of $\Lg{G}$ must equal $\La{g}$.
+Lie symmetry analysis may be applied to almost any kind of system of PDEs, for example a system of Euler-Lagrange equations $E(\mc{L})=0$ for a theory given by a Lagrangian $\mc{L}$.
 When the dependent variables of $\mc{L}$ are fields, the Euler-Lagrange equations are also referred to as the \textit{field equations} of the field theory given by $\mc{L}$.
-Particle physics models like multi-Higgs models are examples of field theories given by Lagrangians.
+Particle physics models, such as multi-Higgs models, are examples of field theories given by Lagrangians.

 The field equations follow from the Lagrangian $\mc{L}$ via a variational principle.
 Consider the action $\mc{S}$,

 Then, by varying the fields $y^i$ of $\mc{L}$ infinitesimally, with vanishing variations $\delta y^i$ on the boundary $\partial \Omega$ of $\Omega$, and by demanding stationary values of $\mc{S}$ to first order of the infinitesimal parameter, the result is the Euler-Lagrange equations.
 For a Lagrangian containing at most first-order derivatives (as in the 2HDM), the Euler-Lagrange equations read